soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

     :fontawesome-brands-github: Project: [Metadata validation](https://github.com/orgs/soilwise-he/projects/5)

-In terms of metadata, SoilWise Repository aims for the approach to harvest and register as much as possible, see more information in the [Harvester Component](ingestion.md).
-Catalogues which capture metadata authored by data custodians typically have a wide range in metadata completion and accuracy.
-Therefore the SoilWise Repository aims to employ metadata validation mechanisms after metadata ingestion to provide additional information about metadata completeness, conformance and integrity.
+In terms of metadata, SoilWise Repository aims for the approach to harvest and register as much as possible (see more information in the [Harvester Component](ingestion.md)).
+Catalogues which capture metadata authored by data custodians typically have a wide range of metadata completion and accuracy.
+Therefore, the SoilWise Repository aims to employ metadata validation mechanisms after metadata ingestion to provide additional information about metadata completeness, conformance and integrity.
 The validation process will be performed only on a subset of harvested metadata, that was previously identified as of interest.
-Informations resulting from the validation process will be stored together with each metadata record in a relation database and updated after registering new metadata version.
-After metadata processing and extension (see the [Interlinker component](interlinker.md)) this validation process can be repeated, to understand the value which has been added by SWR.
+Information resulting from the validation process will be stored together with each metadata record in a relation database and updated after registering a new metadata version.
+After metadata processing and extension (see the [Interlinker component](interlinker.md)), this validation process can be repeated to understand the value which has been added by SWR.

-Metadata validation component comprises of the following functions:
+The metadata validation component comprises the following functions:

 - [Data structure validation](#data-structure-validation)
 - [Metadata completeness check](#metadata-completeness-validation)
 - [Metadata ETS checking](#metadata-ets-checking)

-In the next iterations SoilWise will explore the utilization of on demand metadata validation which would generate report for user uploaded metadata.
+In the next iterations, SoilWise will explore the utilization of on-demand metadata validation, which would generate reports for user-uploaded metadata.

 ## Metadata structure validation

-The initial steps of metadata validation comprises:
+The initial steps of metadata validation comprise:

 1. **Markup (Syntax) Check:** Verifying that the metadata adheres to the specified syntax rules.
 This includes checking for allowed tags, correct data types, character encoding, and adherence to naming conventions.
 2. **Schema (DTD) Validation:** Ensuring that the metadata conforms to the defined schema or metadata model.
 This involves verifying that all required elements are present, and relationships between different metadata components are correctly established.